junxit/us-congress-bills-116/metadata.md

 - 2019-04-08 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 157). (text: CR H3107-3108)
 - 2019-04-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 157).(text: CR H3107-3108)
 - 2019-04-09 — Received in the Senate.
+- 2019-04-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2392-2393)
+- 2019-04-10 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2392-2393)